aplteam/Tester2/README.md

 1. Every test function must return a result.
 You are advised to assign one of the symbolic names defined as read-only fields every instance of `Tester2` comes with.
 This is much more readable than a simple integer, and it is easier to find as well.
 See [Symbolic names](#) for details.

+### Groups

+You will find that test cases need to be kept simple, and should not depend on each other (see [Best Practices](#)).
+That leads easily to a significant number of test cases in case of a complex application.

+It is pretty easy to get lost in a large number of test cases, less so when writing the first ones but more so when later you need to delete obsolete test cases, add new test cases for new features or fixed bugs and make changes to test cases that need, well, changing.

+That's why groups are quite important: they allow you to order test cases hierarchically.

+It is also possible to execute all test cases belonging to a particular group with a single command.

+Note that you can have group-specific [initialization ](#Initialisation for groups) and [cleaning up](#Cleaning up for groups).

 ## Work flow

 No matter which of the `Run*` functions you are going to call, the workflow is always the same.
 (There is a minor difference when `Run__` is used; this will be mentioned)